reduxjs/redux/docs/tutorials/BarebonesTutorial.md

 }
 ```

-This `elevatorReducer` means that we can now handle the lift ascending and descending.
+This `elevatorReducer` means that we can now handle the elevator ascending and descending.
 However, since we haven't yet taught our reducer how to handle passengers exiting, that action is going to get caught in the `default` statement and so the state will be returned, unchanged:

 ```js
 elevatorReducer(